DownrightNifty/dihsy/dihsy.md

 This is often touted as a reason why iOS should not support sideloading at all, but I wholeheartedly disagree.
 Even if sideloading isn't made generally available to all users, it can still be made available to technically-inclined users only.
 This isn't a trivial task, and requires a bit of thought to implement correctly, but it's very much possible and has [already been done before](#case-study-chromeos).

 # 🤔 What would it mean for iOS to "have" sideloading?
-For the purposes of this website, an operating system supports sideloading if it provides some means for technically-inclined end users to permanently install native apps [^7] without prior approval from any company or organization, either free of charge, or for a reasonable one-time fee.
+For the purposes of this website, an operating system sideloading supports sideloading if it provides some officially-supported method allowing technically-inclined end users to (permanently) install [^13] native apps [^7] without any involvement of the device manufacturer, distributor, or their partners.

 An operating system does not need to endorse, recommend, or make it easy to sideload in order for it to support sideloading as an option.
 Operating systems that only allow advanced users to sideload through scare prompts, hidden "development" modes, or any other methods still count.
 Operating systems that require a one-time payment (within reason) to unlock sideloading, or which require you to accept some basic terms (within reason) before you enable sideloading would also count.
 Operating systems employing any combination of the described techniques, or any other techniques, to discourage sideloading for the average user, or to prevent social engineering attacks convincing users to enable sideloading, still count.